alexandrebobkov/CanadianPayroll/docs/source/compliance.rst

 External Stakeholders
 ~~~~~~~~~~~~~~~~~~~~~~

-External stakeholders are organizations that are neither government nor internal stakeholders,
+External stakeholders are entities outside of both the organization and government that maintain a collaborative or
-yet have a close working relationship with the payroll function.
-Compliance with external
+service-based relationship with the payroll function.
+These may include benefit providers, insurance carriers, pension
+plan administrators, unions, and third-party service vendors.
+Although not formally part of the company or regulatory bodies,
+their involvement directly impacts payroll operations.

-stakeholder requirements is also a responsibility of the payroll department.
-In most cases,
+Ensuring compliance with external stakeholder requirements is a key duty of the payroll department.
+This often includes
+verifying data, meeting contractual obligations, and coordinating financial transactions.
+In many cases, payroll
-compliance will require that payroll request a cheque from accounts payable and send it to
+professionals must initiate cheque requests through accounts payable and submit accompanying documentation to these
-the external organization along with supporting documentation.
+organizations to fulfill obligations accurately and on time.
+Maintaining strong communication and attention to detail with
+external partners is essential for smooth and compliant payroll administration.

 **Benefit Carriers** are insurance companies that provide benefit coverage to employees.
 Payroll is responsible for deducting and remitting premiums for the insurance coverage to the